 Brew a Cup of Coffee …

 In addition to green tea, coffee is one of the best drinks for weight loss because it boosts your metabolism.
 The average metabolic rate of people who drank caffeinated coffee was 16 percent higher than that of those who drank decaf, according to a study published in the journal Physiology & Behavior.
-A cup of black coffee is a good choice for a pre-workout beverage, too: Researchers found that cyclists who took a caffeine supplement were able to ride about a mile farther than those who took a placebo.
+A cup of black coffee is a good pre-workout beverage, too: Researchers found that cyclists who took a caffeine supplement were able to ride about a mile farther than those who took a placebo.
 Make yours a venti and skip the sweeteners.

 … But Not Ten

 Have a few cups of java for a metabolism boost, but if you’re never seen without a mug at your lips, that could work against you, says nutritionist Amy Shapiro.
 Caffeine is a natural appetite suppressant.
-If you’re constantly consuming it, you may not eat much — or realize how hungry you really are — until you get home for dinner.
+If you’re constantly consuming it, you may not eat much—or realize how hungry you really are—until you get home for dinner.
 “Not eating enough throughout the day can make your metabolism sluggish,” she says.
 “By the time you eat dinner, instead of immediately using that food for energy, your body is aggressively storing it as fat, just in case it will be deprived again.”

-Move for 2.5 Minutes
+Move For Two Minutes

 Eat Lean Meat

 Iron deficiencies can slow down your metabolism.
 Do you know what’s got plenty of it?
 Lean meat.
 Eating three to four daily servings of iron-rich foods will help keep your inner furnace burning.
 Fortified cereals, dried fruit, and dark leafy greens will get you on your way to meeting your iron goals, but lean meat—with its high muscle-building protein content—will be doubly useful in revving up your metabolism.